apache/griffin/griffin-doc/service/hibernate_eclipselink_switch.md

 **JpaBaseConfiguration is an abstract class which defines beans for JPA** in Spring Boot.
 Spring  provides a configuration implementation for Hibernate out of the box called HibernateJpaAutoConfiguration.
 However, for EclipseLink, we have to create a custom configuration.To customize it, we have to implement some methods like createJpaVendorAdapter() or getVendorProperties().
 First, we need to implement the createJpaVendorAdapter() method which specifies the JPA implementation to use.
 Also, we have to define some vendor-specific properties which will be used by EclipseLink.We can add these via the getVendorProperties() method.
-**Add following code as a class to org.apache.griffin.core.config package in Griffin project.**
+**Add following code as a class to org.apache.griffin.core.config package in Apache Griffin project.**

         @Configuration